top of page

 It is also common to have what is referred to as shared parenting or a 50/50 parenting schedule.
 This can be scheduled many ways including, week-on week-off, 2 days/2 days/3 days.
 The shared parenting schedule does not mean that each parent has to have the children exactly 50% of the time.
 Shared parenting is when one parent has the children for 40% of the time or more and the other has them for 60% of the time or less.
 Another parenting arrangement is a split custody arrangement, where one child lives with one parent and another child lives with the other parent.

 Most parents are concerned about the impact their separation may have on their children and the time they are able to spend with them.
-Crystal Robertson’s goal is to help you reach a parenting schedule that meets the needs of your children and is best suited for your family.
+R&R Legal Group's goal is to help you reach a parenting schedule that meets the needs of your children and is best suited for your family.

 Children Running